theharvardcrimson/comp-materials/assignment1/assignment1.md

 # Assignment 1: How to Python
 Hey guys, welcome to Python!
 Let's start you off on your magical journey by learning some syntax!

-If at any point you have an issue, let Tiffany (haotian.wu@thecrimson.com) or Kyle (kyle.kwong@thecrimson.com) know!
+If at any point you have an issue, let Jessica (jessica.zhu@thecrimson.com) or Kyle (kyle.kwong@thecrimson.com) know!
 Don't bash your head against the wall.
 We're here to help.

 ## Instructions
 Do you have python 2.7 installed?
 Let's find out!
 Try typing `python --version` in your terminal.
 If you don't have it, please consult us, or the internet, for help ASAP.